-Current programming at the SMP includes the UW Odyssey Project, which offers a free humanities course for adult students facing ecnonomic barriers to college, and the Neighborhood Law Clinic, which provides a range of legal and advocacy services to low-income community members.
+Current programming at the UWSMP includes the UW Odyssey Project, which offers a free humanities course for adult students facing economic barriers to college, and the Neighborhood Law Clinic, which provides a range of legal and advocacy services to low-income community members.

 University partners are encouraged to utilize the space for classes and meetings to engage community members and integrate students into the community.
 (Please read usage guidelines before reserving a space.)

 2312 South Park Street

 “(The South Madison Partnership) brings the Wisconsin Idea into the community in a very comfortable and welcoming way.”Fabu Carter, Wisconsin Alzheimer's Disease Research Center

 - Bring together UW–Madison groups and programs that are already working with the South Madison community

 - Build, promote, and host community-based learning courses

 - Work with community partners to engage the community in a space that is more accessible and open to meeting community needs

 - Build on community strengths to create new equitable, mutually-beneficial partnerships for long-term positive impact

 - Act as a gateway to the greater UW–Madison campus